Learn More About AutoCAD Classes & Certifications in Baltimore

 Self-guided AutoCAD Programs

-Students who are looking to make a career out of using AutoCAD might also be interested in their options for career focused, self-guided classes.
-These courses allow students to learn at their own pace (with guidance and assistance from a professional mentor) and they provide students with career-focused training and job placement support.
+Students who are looking to make a career out of using AutoCAD might also be interested in their options for career-focused, self-guided classes.
+These courses allow students to learn at their own pace (with guidance and assistance from a professional mentor) and provide students with career-focused training and job placement support.
 While many students find it desirable to learn from a live instructor, these self-paced classes are the perfect fit for self-motivated students looking to make a career out of their AutoCAD training.

-The Visual Design and Construction Institute (VDCI) offers an immersive AutoCAD certificate program that aims to help students become career ready within only a few weeks of training.
-This program provides students with hands-on, job-focused training in the use of AutoCAD and the course is designed with new students in mind, meaning that you’ll move from your first construction draft to a capstone project to add to your professional portfolio over the course of the certificate program.
+The Visual Design and Construction Institute (VDCI) offers an immersive AutoCAD Certificate Program that aims to help students become career-ready within only a few weeks of training.
+This program provides students with hands-on, job-focused training in the use of AutoCAD, and the course is designed with new students in mind, meaning that you’ll move from your first construction draft to a capstone project to add to your professional portfolio over the course of the certificate program.
 This program also offers students the opportunity to take up to 80 hours of electives to help them specialize in subjects including Revit, SketchUp, and Civil 3D Pro.
 With this option for specialization and the focus on career development training, this certificate program is an ideal entry point for aspiring designers, architects, and engineers looking to learn how to use AutoCAD in a professional capacity.

-Students looking for an accelerated introduction to AutoCAD and computer-aided design generally may be interested in taking this introductory course offered by VDCI.
+Students looking for an accelerated introduction to AutoCAD and computer-aided design generally may be interested in taking AutoCAD Fundamentals, an introductory course offered by VDCI.
 Students will learn the basics of using AutoCAD and practical skills that they can bring back to their current jobs or use as the baseline for future CAD training (including some of the other advanced classes offered through VDCI).
 In this class, students will get live, hands-on instruction in the use of AutoCAD, including exercises in which they create drafting symbols, kitchens and bath fixtures, a floor plan, and deliverable file sheets.
 While you’ll need more training if you want to make a career out of your AutoCAD skills, this course is an excellent introduction to the kinds of projects that AutoCAD professionals will need to utilize.

 AutoCAD Corporate Training

 If you would like to make sure that your employees stay on top of cutting-edge technology, Noble Desktop offers a variety of corporate training programs through onsite and live online options.
 Because AutoCAD is the leading computer-aided design software used in various industries, it may be worthwhile to train your staff for skills in drafting, blueprints, and working with 2D and 3D design, especially if your business involves manufacturing, engineering, or architecture.
-Noble Desktop can help you with upskilling your workforce through Corporate AutoCAD Training.
+Noble Desktop can help you with upskilling your workforce through corporate AutoCAD training.
 This means that you can either have training conducted at your location or live online through a teleconferencing platform like Zoom.
 Your company also has the option to purchase vouchers for Noble Desktop’s public enrollment AutoCAD courses.

-So, if you're looking to enhance your organization’s skills with CAD, contact Noble Desktop for more information at corporate@nobledesktop.com or to request a free consultation.
+If you’re looking to enhance your organization’s skills with CAD, contact Noble Desktop for more information at corporate@nobledesktop.com or to request a free consultation.